Monday, December 27, 2010

 Copan - Part 5 - Copan Ruinas

 We had a couple of experiences with total power outages in the town.
-We are accustomed to power outages in Rio Dulce, so it was not a total surprise.
+We are accustomed to power outages on the Rio Dulce, so it was not a total surprise.
 One evening, we were returning from dinner, and suddenly the town went dark.
 Walking on the sidewalks and the cobblestone streets is a challenge when lighted, but downright treacherous in total darkness.
-Sandy had a small flashlight, so we were able to proceed to our hotel.
-The power was restored soon after we arrived back in our rooms.
+Sandy had a small flashlight, so we were able to make our way to our hotel.
+The power was restored soon after we returned to our rooms.
 One morning, we awoke to another power outage, which lasted much longer, but we were able to find a restaurant with a generator, so it really didn't inconvenience us.

 We felt very comfortable in town.
 One evening was especially festive.
 Two of the Honduran soccer teams were playing.
 All day long, we saw flags and banners and other signs of support for the teams.
-They set up a movie screen in the square and televised the game to a sizable crowd, and of course, every television in town was tuned to the game.
+They set up a movie screen in the square and televised the game to a sizable crowd, and, of course, every television in town was tuned in.
 Everyone was in great spirits, and with each score, the entire town would erupt with cheer.

 Scenes from our time in Copan Ruinas